What Is a Fire Alarm Monitoring System?March 3, 2021 8:05 am

-In addition to sending notifications about smoke or fire, a monitored fire alarm can also send various other useful signals to the monitoring station.
+In addition to sending notifications about smoke or fire, a fire alarm monitoring system can also transmit various other useful signals to the central station.

 - Fire trouble: Your alarm can indicate it is not performing optimally or suggest repairing your system to ensure it works properly in the event of an emergency.

 - Fire supervisory: The alarm sends this notification when it senses your home’s fire protection system needs a reset.